 Our design was inspired primarily from nature, as the connection with our main character and her natural surroundings was so important.
 Rather than prioritising human relationships, our character seeks animals and nature for her true meaningful connections.

 Developing our main character took some time, and several iterations.
 As the only character visible in the fifilm, her aesthetic was critical.
-Working with our lead animator on the development, we took inspiration from a wide range of places, from strong tribal women to young Victorian children.
 It was important that our character was non-white, but also without a discerning race.
 We wanted to avoid being too prescriptive with our character.
 Autism is a spectrum, and that lack of specificity was also important within not just our character, but our world.

 The shots were edited in Flame, with the addition of some effects such as the rain, and final post was completed in Flame.